-In accordance with Regulation 5 of Statutory Instrument 2007 No, 3372 as amended prior to making any changes the Permit Authority will consult with the persons specified in Regulation 3(1),, although this new consultation period may be of a lesser duration, depending on the nature and significance of the proposed change(s).
+In accordance with Regulation 5 of Statutory Instrument 2007 No, 3372 as amended prior to making any changes the Permit Authority will consult with the persons specified in Regulation 3(1), although this new consultation period may be of a lesser duration, depending on the nature and significance of the proposed change(s).

-19. Revocation of the Yorkshire Common Permit Scheme
+19. Revocation of the Rotherham Permit Scheme

-If the Permit Authority wishes to cease to run the Yorkshire Common Permit Scheme, they will first consult with the persons specified in Regulation 3(1) of Statutory Instrument 2007 No. 3372 as amended so far as their streets are concerned, and will comply with the relevant regulations in force at the time of the proposed change.
+If the Permit Authority wishes to cease to run the Rotherham Permit Scheme, it will first consult with the persons specified in Regulation 3(1) of Statutory Instrument 2007 No. 3372 as amended so far as their streets are concerned, and will comply with the relevant regulations in force at the time of the proposed change.

-Appendix A This page has been left intentionally blank ------------ --- --
+Appendix A - This page has been left intentionally blank

-Appendix B Restrictions on Further Activities
+Appendix B - Restrictions on Further Activities